What we do

 Our Support Line

-The dementia support line is staffed by Dementia Advisers, who offer advice and guidance on dementia to everyone, including people with dementia, their relatives and carers, and health care professionals.
+The dementia support line is staffed by Dementia Advisers, who offer advice and guidance on dementia to everyone, including relatives, carers, and health care professionals.
 Advice can be offered anonymously if preferred and the advisers have extensive knowledge of the services available in Oxfordshire.

 Our support line is available 9am – 5pm, Monday to Friday on 01865 410 210.